Task Force 73: History

-2010-11

 In addition to its logistics tasks, TF 73 also provides industrial voyage repairs to U.S. Navy ships and craft through contracted commercial repair capabilities throughout Southeast Asia, Korea, India, Australia, Hong Kong and Oceania.
 It is also the 7th Fleet agent for diving, salvage, towing and major oil spill response.
 In its capacity as the bilateral exercise coordinator for Southeast Asia, it conducts planning, coordination of training exercises with Brunei, Cambodia, Indonesia, Malaysia, Thailand, the Philippines and Singapore.

-Its recent commander, Rear Admiral (Lower Half) Ron Horton, was relieved of his post due to being "derelict in the performance of his duties".
+In 2011, its commander, Rear Admiral (Lower Half) Ron Horton, was relieved of his post due to being "derelict in the performance of his duties".
 Horton was the commanding officer of the USS Enterprise during the period when inappropriate videos were produced and aired between May and December 2007.
 He was replaced by Rear Adm.
 Thomas F. Carney.